Please be informed HealthConnexion has moved to #11-08

 What is Hepatitis A?

 Hepatitis A infection causes acute inflammation of the liver, causing it to swell.
-It lasting for several weeks and leads to lifelong immunity.
+It last for several weeks and leads to lifelong immunity.

 The virus is transmitted through: